JuhoLeedev/Winter-School-Building-License-Plate-Tensorflow/README.md

 *Note : The TensorFlow models repository's code (which contains the object detection API) is continuously updated by the developers.
 Sometimes they make changes that break functionality with old versions of TensorFlow.
 It is usually best to use the latest version of TensorFlow and download the latest models repository.
 At the time of this writing TensorFlow v1.15 is best to use the latest TensorFlow models repository's code, but if you have problem with using this code try to update your TensorFlow version or download orlder version of TensorFlow models repository.
 [TF v1.13](https://github.com/tensorflow/models/tree/r1.13.0)*

 #### 2b.
 Download the Faster-RCNN-Inception-V2-COCO model from TensorFlow's model zoo

+TensorFlow provides several object detection models (pre-trained classifiers with specific neural network architectures) in its [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+Some models (such as the SSD-MobileNet model) have an architecture that allows for faster detection but with less accuracy, while some models (such as the Faster-RCNN model) give slower detection but with more accuracy.

+You can choose which model to train your objection detection classifier on.
+If you are planning on using the object detector on a device with low computational power (such as a smart phone or Raspberry Pi), use the SDD-MobileNet model.
+If you will be running your detector on a decently powered laptop or desktop PC, use one of the RCNN models.

+In this project we will use the Faster-RCNN-Inception-V2 model.
+[Download the model here](http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz).
+Open the downloaded faster_rcnn_inception_v2_coco_2018_01_28.tar.gz file and extract the faster_rcnn_inception_v2_coco_2018_01_28 folder to the C:\tensorflow1\models\research\object_detection folder.

+#### 2c.
+Download this repository from GitHub

+Download the full repository located on this page (scroll to the top and click Clone or Download) and extract all the contents directly into the C:\tensorflow1\models\research\object_detection directory.
+(You can overwrite the existing "README.md" file.)
+This establishes a specific directory structure that will be used for the rest of the tutorial.